Spring Birding Adventures

 There will be two small (1-2 person) photographer blinds available at the lek which will provide a ground-level view of the action.
-These must be purchased in addition to a regular tour ticket.
-The cost for a photographer blind is $20.00.
 Please note: Once in the unheated photographer blind, you will not be able to exit until your guide comes to get you when the Prairie Chickens have departed the lek.
 You will not be able to use the restroom during this time.

 Moonlight Horseback Excursion

-An incredible dawn horseback excursion to the Prairie Chicken lek is scheduled for three days surrounding the full moon April 6, 7 and 8.
+An incredible dawn horseback excursion to the Prairie Chicken lek may be scheduled for three days surrounding the full moon on March 28, 2021.
 No previous horseback experience necessary!

-The tour departs at 3:00am from the North Platte Visitors Bureau at 101 Halligan Drive for the Barner Ranch north of Wallace, a drive of approximately an hour.
+If all goes as planned, the tour will depart at 3:00am from the North Platte Visitors Bureau at 101 Halligan Drive for the Barner Ranch north of Wallace, a drive of approximately an hour.
 The Visitors Bureau is closed at this time.
 However, there is a 24-hour service station next door if you need to use the rest room or purchase supplies for the trip.
 Please plan to be ready to board the bus ten minutes prior to departure.
 From there you will mount up and enjoy an incredible moonlight horseback ride about five miles to the lek where you will dismount and make your way to the blind.

 You will be treated to the beautiful night sky as the Milky Way stretches from horizon to horizon, dimmed only by the brilliance of the full moon.
 Light pollution is minimal, with only faint glows on the horizon marking far away towns.
 As dawn approaches, the prairie awakens.
 Crickets will be heard chirping in the grass, Meadowlarks will begin their full throated calls.
 Families of Coyotes will begin to sing, teaching the pups born earlier in the spring to greet the coming day.
 And then a low thrumming will begin reverberating through the air.
 The earliest risers among the Greater Prairie Chickens are getting warmed up for their performances.